Richards to face Stripling in latest Padres-Dodgers tussle

 "It's a great feeling," Tatis told reporters about the honor.
 "Especially after all that work we put in together in the last month, and here we are.
 I'm just happy, man."
 A lineup without Corey Seager likely contributed to the Dodgers' stagnant offense.
 He has missed three games with a lower back strain but participated in a light workout Monday.
 His timetable for a return still is not known but he has not been placed on the injured list.

-"Fortunately, with the versatility, we do have, it's not as imperative," manager Dave Roberts said about deciding to put Seager on the IL. "(It's about) potentially having him for four or five days, versus not having him for 10 days.
-We're trying to weigh that and right now, we're certainly managing, and we feel OK about it."
+"Fortunately, with the versatility we do have, it's not as imperative," manager Dave Roberts said about deciding to put Seager on the IL. "(It's about) potentially having him for four or five days, versus not having him for 10 days.
+We're trying to weigh that and right now, we're certainly managing, and we feel OK about it." --Field Level Media

 ALSO READ